 Effective on August 25, 2015, Bingham County, Idaho and BMH, Inc. entered into an assignment and assumption agreement, whereby the County assigned its interests in CMRGO and DHHS to BMH.
 The parties further agreed that the real property and improvements which are owned by CMRGO shall be added to and be considered part of the original facilities under the hospital lease and transfer agreement.
 In consideration of such assignment and assumption a new payment structure was determined to be one annual payment not to exceed one-half of one percent (1⁄2%) of BMH's annual net patient service revenue with a minimum fixed amount of \$400,000 plus up to \$100,000 for indigent care expense reimbursement.
-One effect of the above on the fiscal year ended September 30, 2015 government-wide statement of net position is that the investment in affiliates and the related equity in net position of affiliates no longer exists as the ownership was transferred to MBH and the existing assets are now considered part of the assets subject to the hospital lease.
+One effect of the above on the fiscal year ended September 30, 2015, government-wide statement of net position was that the investment in affiliates and the related equity in net position of affiliates no longer exists as the ownership was transferred to BMH and the existing assets are now considered part of the assets subject to the hospital lease.

+As of September 1, 2017, the hospital approved a sublease through BMH to BF Medical Investments, LLC.
+The sublease has been in effect since 2015.
 Complete financial statements of BMH, Inc., known as Bingham Memorial Hospital, can be obtained from their administrative office at 98 Popular Street, Blackfoot, Idaho 83221.